echristo-mpr/impact-of-climate-services/README.md

 - Files starting with "1" are specific to the all-cause mortality case study
 - Files starting with "2" are specific to the preterm births case study

+All code is saved as R script files (.r).
+All data files are saved as R data files (.r).

 Please contact Evan Christo (echristo@mathematica-mpr.com) with any questions.